Notorious (1946 film): Pre-production

-The deal was a win-win-win situation: Selznick got $800,000 cash, plus 50% of the profits, RKO obtained a prestige production with an ascendant star and an emerging director, and Hitchcock, though he received no money, did escape from under Selznick's stifling thumb.
+The deal was a win–win–win situation: Selznick got $800,000 cash, plus 50% of the profits, RKO obtained a prestige production with an ascendant star and an emerging director, and Hitchcock, though he received no money, was freed from Selznick's influence.
 He also got to be his own producer for the first time, an important step for him: "supervising everything from the polishing of the script to the negotiation of myriad post-production details, the director could demonstrate to the industry at large his skill as an executive."
 RKO assumed the project in mid-July 1945, and furnished office space, studio space, distribution—and freedom.

 There was no getting away from Selznick completely, though.
 He contended that his 50% stake in the profits still entitled him to input into the project.
 He still dictated sheaves of memos about the script, and tried to oust Cary Grant from the cast in favor of his contractee, Joseph Cotten.
 When the United States detonated two atomic bombs over Japan in August, the memos commenced anew and centered mainly on Selznick's continuing dissatisfaction with the script.
-Hitchcock was abroad, so Dozier called on playwright Clifford Odets, who previously wrote None But the Lonely Heart for RKO and Grant, to do a rewrite.
+Hitchcock was abroad, so Dozier called on playwright Clifford Odets, who previously wrote None but the Lonely Heart for RKO and Grant, to do a rewrite.
 With Hitchcock and Selznick both busy, Selznick's script assistant Barbara Keon would be his only contact.

 Odets's script tried to bring more atmosphere to the story than had previously been present.
 "Extending the characters' emotional range, he heightened the passion of Devlin and Alicia and the aristocratic ennui of Alex Sebastian.
 He also added a soupçon of high culture to soften Alicia: She quotes French poetry from memory and sings Schubert."
-But his draft did nothing for Selznick, who still thought the characters lacked dimension, that Devlin still lacked charm, and that the couple's sleeping together "may cheapen her in the eyes of the audience".
+However, his draft did nothing for Selznick, who still thought the characters lacked dimension, that Devlin still lacked charm, and that the couple's sleeping together "may cheapen her in the eyes of the audience".
 Ben Hecht's appraisal, handwritten in the margin, was straightforward: "This is really loose crap."
 In the end, the Odets script was a blind alley: Hitchcock apparently used none of it.